FOMO-GOBBLE/fomo3d-docs/pages/resources/faqs.md

   The remaining 5% is used for team operations, marketing, and CEX listings.
 Fees are proportionally redistributed to stakers of $SOLFUN, Mage NFTs, and $INFO.
 Stakers can claim their share of fees in SOL periodically.

+* **How can I stake my $SOLFUN, Mages, or $INFO to claim fees?**

+  The staking contract will be available soon.
+For now, simply hold your $SOLFUN, Mage NFTs, or $INFO.
+More information will be provided shortly.

 ## Usage

 * **How do I connect my wallet?**